barsene23-rgb/PLSQL-WINDOW-FUNCTION-Byusa-Arsene/database_schema.md

 # **Database Schema**
 ## **Tables Design**
 ### *Customers table*
-This customers table will provide an id for each customer and and show there name and the region they are coming from, this will help in knowing where to find customers who spend more and which region spend more as well.
+This customers table will provide an id for each customer and and show there name and the region they are coming from, this will help in knowing where to find customers who spend more and which region gets more deliveries and which region gets less thus improving our deliveries.

 ![Database Schema](customers_table.png)